 - Are age 65 or older and allowed to (or are enrolling in) Part B to meet the citizenship and residency requirements.

 - Are under age 65 and are disabled but no longer get premium-free Part A because you returned to work.

-Medicare provides financial assistance for people who have limited income and resources.
-If you feel you may qualify, we encourage you to learn about the process and its eligibility requirements by visiting www.socialsecurity.gov on the web, or by calling the Social Security Administration at 1-800-772-1213.
-(TTY/TDD users should call 1-800-325-0778).
+Medicare gives financial aid for people who have limited income and support.
+If you feel you may qualify, you can learn about eligibility requirements by either: